radiovisual/fakedir/readme.md

 ## Usage

-Run the `fakedir` command at the terminal you
+Run the `fakedir` command at the terminal within the directory you want to snapshot

 ```
 $ cd dir/to/snapshot/